b0bh00d/Reactor/README.md

 ## rclone and Remotes

-**Reactor** expects your rclone executable to be visible in your %PATH% setting such that executing "rclone --version" from a command line will produce rclone output (and not an error).
+**Reactor** expects your rclone executable to be visible in your %PATH% setting such that executing `rclone --version` from a command line will produce rclone output (and not an error).

 It goes without saying that you need to configure your remote cloud